Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/pedestal_group.md

 ![PedAdjust](../../img/pilot_pedal_adjust.jpg)

-Used to adjust ergonomic position of the rudder pedals forward or back from the pilot.
+Used to adjust the ergonomic position of the rudder pedals forward or back from the pilot.

 Requires 38 full turns to move the pedals across the entire range.